obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 \`\``

-You will have a URL to tunnel into your application.
+You should get back a new URL to tunnel into your application.
 The last thing to do here is to set up your keys - navigate to your Vonage dashboard, create a new application and enable SMS.
-Once this is completed, you can tell Vonage where the incoming data should be routed: in this case, back to our local app.
-Edit your application in the dashboard so you can add your local app's callback address.
+Once this is done you can tell Vonage where incoming data should be routed: in this case, back to our local app.
+Edit your application in the dashboard, so that you can add the callback address for your local app.
 The form should look like this:

 ![](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-24-at-12.07.16.png)

-The important part here is to use your Ngrok URL, followed by \`tickets/webhook\`, which is a route defined in the Laravel application.
+The important part here is to use your Ngrok URL, followed by `tickets/webhook`, which is a route defined in the Laravel application.
 You will also need to purchase a Vonage number to hook it up to the newly created application.

 OK, we should all be set.
-Open a browser and navigate to `localhost`, and hopefully, you should see the splash screen:
+Open a browser and navigate to `localhost` and hopefully, you should see the splash screen:

 ![Splash screen for helpdesk with Vonage logo](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-20-at-11.17.47.png)

 ### The Ticket System

 So, what have we got?
-The Vonage Helpdesk emulates a ticketing system where customers all have an account and can create a ticket, choosing a communication medium.
-Admins can then view the tickets and respond to them.
+The Vonage Helpdesk emulates a ticketing system where customers all have an account and can create a ticket, choosing a communication medium of choice.
+Admins can then view the tickets, and respond to them.
 The application will take the users' provided phone number and use that for ticket responses from the admin on the web application side.

 ### How does it do that?
 Part 1: SMS

-You can log in already now as the superuser (the seeded user is \`admin@vonage.com\` and the password is \`password\` - hey, it's a concept app so by all means change it to a not-awful password!).
+You can log in now as the superuser (the seeded user is `admin@vonage.com` and the password is `password` - hey, it's a concept app, so by all means change it to a not-awful password!).
 Now we need a new "customer" user.

 On the splash screen, navigate to the top right-hand link to register.
 We're going to be looking at SMS interactions, so we're going to choose 'SMS' as the communication method.
 Make sure you choose a working phone number.